PCE Dispertab Side Effects

 Generic Name: erythromycin

 Note: This page contains side effects data for the generic drug erythromycin.
-It is possible that some of the dosage forms listed on this page may not apply to the brand name PCE Dispertab.
+It is possible that some of the dosage forms included below may not apply to the brand name PCE Dispertab.

 For the Consumer

 Applies to erythromycin: oral capsule, oral capsule delayed release, oral powder for suspension, oral suspension, oral tablet, oral tablet chewable, oral tablet delayed release, oral tablet enteric coated

 Other dosage forms:

-Along with its needed effects, erythromycin (the active ingredient contained in PCE Dispertab) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, erythromycin (the active ingredient contained in PCE Dispertab) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking erythromycin:Less common
+If any of the following side effects occur while taking erythromycin, check with your doctor immediately:Rare

 - unusual tiredness or weakness